agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >paying down high-interest debt before donating more than 1% per year
 >or taking a big pay cut for greater impact.

+Ability to quickly save enough money for 18 months is what seems to be defining runway.
+How much I can donate is a question answerd by the impact section.

+Runway seems to be always important.

 **Supportive conditions**

 > Impact and personal life